po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/05-Day/05-Day-LessonPlan.md

 ### 17. Review Unit 10 (45 mins)

 * Continue to answer lingering questions about the Mini Project.
 If no questions arise, lead a review session on unit 10 for the rest of class.

+* In the next unit, students will start using Heroku.

+* Direct the students to the `04-Supplemental` folder where there are installation instructions for the [Heroku CLI](../../../../01-Class-Content/10-OOP/04-Supplemental/heroku-install.md).

+* Advise the students to have the Heroku CLI installed before the next unit.

 ### 18. END (0 mins)